 With the 18 holes split three ways: 6 holes through steep canyons, 6 holes on a plateau overlooking the city and 6 holes in a broad desert wash.
 Rio Secco is a sight for sore eyes; it is tremendously challenging, yet fair, but a demanding course layout.
 You might want to bring a couple extra golf balls, they might be needed.

 With many signature holes, Rees Jones has created what he calls a “natural cathedral hole."
-The par-4 seventh plays only 417 yards from the tips, but from an extremely elevated tee box.
+The par-4 sixth plays only 409 yards from the tips, but from an extremely elevated tee box.
 Driving to a narrow fairway which has been stamped through a rock valley seems daunting.
 The green looks like it is being guarded by a huge wall of rock.
 If you go anywhere other than on this green, your ball will be sucked up by the sand traps that are ever present on the seventh.
 Have fun on this one.

 Rio Secco Golf Club is located 15-20 minutes from the Las Vegas Strip.
 As a prefect venue for weddings, social functions, corporate events and meeting, Rio Secco has it all.
 With seating available for basically any group size, book your event for Rio Secco.
-With a drive up snack bar conveniently located right next to the driving range, a quick snack or sandwich awaits.
-With a full-size driving range able to accommodate any group size, a chipping green and a mandatory practice putting green, Rio Secco is the place for your next day of Las Vegas Golf.
-With its plush Bermuda fairways, and Crenshaw Bentgrass greens with some of the trickiest putts in the city, you will never forget your day at Rio Secco Golf Club….ENJOY!
+With a drive-up snack bar conveniently located right next to the driving range, a quick snack or sandwich awaits.
+With a full-size driving range able to accommodate any group size, a chipping green and a practice putting green, Rio Secco is the place for your next day of Las Vegas Golf.
+With its plush Bermuda fairways, and Dominant X-treme Bentgrass greens with some of the trickiest putts in the city, you will never forget your day at Rio Secco Golf Club….ENJOY!

 Clothing that is not appropriate includes: denim shorts, denim jeans, t-shirts, swimming attire, gym shorts, halter-tops, tank tops, cut-offs and other dress that is deemed inappropriate.
 The Club reserves the right to refuse service to anyone who is dressed inappropriately.
 Non-metal spikes must be worn while on the course.